-Jesus was arrested like a common criminal, exactly as the Scriptures had prophesied: "At that point Jesus said to the crowd, 'Have you come out to take Me with swords and clubs, as against a robber?
+Jesus was arrested like a common criminal, exactly as the Scriptures had prophesied.
+The Jesus said to the gang that arrested Him: "'Have you come out to take Me with swords and clubs, as against a robber?
 I sat day after day with you, teaching in the temple, and you did not arrest Me.
 But all this has happened so that the Scriptures of the prophets might be fulfilled.'
 Then all the disciples forsook Him and fled [fulfilling the prophecy in Zechariah 13:7]" (Matt.
 26:55-56).